Haven (XHV) is the world's first network of private stable assets.

 Conversions are less private.
 Conversion addresses are hidden but amounts are public to keep track of the total supply.

 Converting xUSD to xAssets unlocks the converted amount in 2 days and does not require collateral.
+Same for converting xAssets to xUSD.

 Converting from XHV directly to xAssets in one step isn't allowed.